 Tanzola added that employers should review and update health and safety policies, protocols and programs on a yearly basis, and that all workers should have access to training about OHSA laws, as well as potential workplace hazards.

-According to Workplace Safety and Prevention Services (WSPS), a safety training and compliance firm based in Mississauga, new employees are three times more likely to be injured on the job during the first month of employment than at any other time.
+Workplace Safety and Prevention Services (WSPS), a safety training and compliance firm based in Mississauga, new employees are three times more likely to be injured on the job during the first month of employment than at any other time.

 “HR departments should ensure that its workforce understands the risks and responsibilities of using temporary employees, and make sure they receive proper training to decrease the risk of workplace injuries,” Demeo added.

 WSPS advises employers in Ontario how to protect workers and get ready for the proposed changes:

 One aspect of the proposed legislation is to ensure that every employee receives a copy of

 “Since employees will be given more information with respect to their employment standards rights, it is very likely that front-line managers and supervisors will face increased questions from employees in this regard,” he continued.

 “HR departments and managers should ensure that front-line managers and supervisors understand the essentials of workplace law and are ready to handle employee questions accurately, whether by answering themselves or directing the employee to the proper person in the organization,” Demeo concluded.